-Explain to subjects two true facts:

-- 1. Their choice cannot affect the price (so there is no reason to behave strategically). - 2.
-This implies that the best thing for them to do is to indicate their true preferences.
+- Inform subjects that one of these prices will be randomly selected and their choice for that price will be implemented. - Explain to subjects two true facts: - Their choice cannot affect the price (so there is no reason to behave strategically). - The best thing for them to do is to indicate their true preferences.